manabreak/vent/README.md

 at least not in performance-critical programs such as games.
 Instead, create new ones only when you need them, and re-use existing events.

+## Events posted during processing

+If an event handler posts an event in response to some other event, this newly posted event will be queued up for the next processing cycle.
+This means that you can do stuff like this:

+    EventSystem.subscribe(FooEvent.class, foo -> EventSystem.post(new BarEvent());
+    EventSystem.post(new FooEvent());
+    EventSystem.process(); // The FooEvent will be processed and BarEvent will be queued EventSystem.process(); // BarEvent will be processed